Pakash2211/relianceDigital/README.md

 - Manual slider for product card.
 - Add to cart opt for buying products.

+## Area of responsibility
+- Lead Project and planning Task
+- Project filly functional.
+- Homepage is developed by me.

 ## Run Locally

 Clone the project